SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/experiments/README.md

 ## 3. How-to-Contribute

-1. Create a directory where to download and store the data.
+1. Create a directory where to download and store the data with name author_data.

-2. Create a class to read/filter the data following the template shown in the [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py).
+2. Create a class to read/filter with name  author_data_data the data following the template shown in the [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py).
+In particular, the new data class could inherits from the base Hafting_2008, whihc has implemented some basic functions.

 3. Cite the data appropriately.